vishakvkt/nw-release-boilerplate/README.md

 **To Use**
 ----------
-- First download node-webkit and the copy the files into Tools\node-webkit\
+- First download node-webkit and the copy files into Tools\node-webkit\
-- Add your awesome node-webkit app to the app folder.
+- Add your awesome node-webkit application to the app folder.
-- Then run build.bat
+- Run build.bat
-- Your app is generated in the release folder.
+- Your app.exe is generated in the release folder.